ianchanning/stopwatch/readme.md

 ###Usage

 Getting started is very simple.
-First, include the stopwatch CSS file and the JavaScript file in your document HEAD.
+First, include the stopwatch CSS file and the JavaScript file in your document `<head>`.
 If you're not already using jQuery, you'll need to include this, as well.

 In production, it's a good idea to use the included minified versions of the theme CSS and the stopwatch widget JavaScript file.